Moc/teamspeak3/README.md

 ## Anything else? ##
-* Seriously? :) Well, if there is something going on that is not answered by anything of what is mentioned above, simply [drop me a PM on e107.org](http://e107.org/e107_plugins/pm/pm.php?send.44563).
+* Seriously? :) Well, if there is something going on that is not answered by anything of what is mentioned above, simply drop me an email PM on github@tijnkuyper.nl.
 I'll get back to you as soon as I can.

 ## Screenshots ##